My Courses & MyLaVerne Login

 Top Reasons to Enroll Online!

-You may complete the assessments for this course ONLINE.
-This option will be available on the checkout page.
+You may complete the assignments for this course ONLINE or PDF.
+These options will be available upon checkout.